Steven Knight: TV series

 Knight also co-created the TV series game show Who Wants to Be a Millionaire? (along with Mike Whitehill and David Briggs) and also is the creator of the TV series Show do Milhão and All About Me.

-Knight created the television series Peaky Blinders and has written for TV series including BBC's Commercial Breakdown (with comedian Jimmy Carr), Comedy Playhouse (the episode "Wild Oats" in 1993), Frankie's On..., Auntie's Big Bloomers, Taboo, and Canned Carrott.
+Knight created the television series Peaky Blinders and has written for TV series including BBC's Commercial Breakdown (with comedian Jasper Carrott), Comedy Playhouse (the episode "Wild Oats" in 1993), Frankie's On..., Auntie's Big Bloomers, Taboo, and Canned Carrott.

 He created and wrote A Christmas Carol, a dark adaptation of the Dickens story for BBC One in the UK and FX in the US, starring Guy Pearce as Scrooge and Andy Serkis as the Ghost of Christmas Past, as well as an adaptation of Dickens' Great Expectations starring Olivia Colman as Miss Havisham.
 It was notable for its ending, which steered markedly from that of Dickens's original.

 Studios

-As of 2024, Knight has been involved in establishing a new television and film studio complex, called Digbeth Loc., in Digbeth, central Birmingham, opening in 2024.
+As of 2024, Knight has been involved in establishing a new television and film studio complex, called Digbeth Loc., in Digbeth, central Birmingham, opening in 2025.
 The complex would be a home for the band UB40, as well as providing filming facilities for a new Peaky Blinders film, and the BBC drama series This Town.